0rbytal/mayer_multiple/README.md

 DISCLAIMER: I commit without mercy or thorough review.
 My code is crude and inefficient, but I get it working (eventually).
 You clone/copy & run my code at your own risk!

 I'm open to suggestions on improvement.
 Send comments to 0rbytal at outlook [dot] com.

+You can read more about the Mayer Multiple at https://www.theinvestorspodcast.com/uncategorized/mayer-multiple-update-6-january-2018/